1936 Spanish general election: Background

-In 1935, Manuel Azaña Díaz and Indalecio Prieto worked to unify the left and combat its extreme elements in what would become the Popular Front; this included staging of large, popular rallies,.
-Lerroux's Radical government collapsed after two significant scandals, including the Straperlo affair.
+In 1935, Manuel Azaña and Indalecio Prieto worked to unify the left and combat its extreme elements in what would become the Popular Front; this included staging of large, popular rallies,.
+Lerroux's Radical government collapsed after two significant scandals, the Straperlo and the Nombela affairs.
 However, president Niceto Alcalá Zamora did not allow the CEDA to form a government, and called elections.
 Zamora had become disenchanted with Robles's obvious desire to do away with the republic and establish a corporate state, and his air of pride.
 He was looking to strengthen a new center party in place of the Radicals, but the election system did not favour this.
 Manuel Portela Valladares was thus chosen to form a caretaker government in the meantime.
 The Republic had, as its opponents pointed out, faced twenty-six separate government crises.
 Portela failed to get the required support in the parliament to rule as a majority.
 The government was dissolved on 4 January; the date for elections would be 16 February.

 As in the 1933 election, Spain was divided into multi-member constituencies; for example, Madrid was a single district electing 17 representatives.
 However, a voter could vote for fewer than that – in Madrid's case, 13.
 This favoured coalitions, as in Madrid in 1933 when the Socialists won 13 seats, and the right, with just 5,000 votes fewer, secured only the remaining four.